elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 - Run queries against the schema
 - Understand important GraphQL concepts
 - Summarise client options (Relay, Apollo)
-- Understand BaaS options
+- Gaze into the crystal ball

 ---
-# GraphQL Elixir
+# Experience: Building GraphQL Elixir

+- Mainly as a way to learn Elixir and GraphQL
+- First major open source project
+- I've learned a lot
+- Lot's left to learn
+- Implementing a GraphQL server is hard

+^ Bit of background in case you're wondering "what does this guy know about GraphQL?"

-* Community driven Elixir GraphQL implementation
+^ Community driven Elixir GraphQL implementation

-* 404 stars (~22nd most popular elixir github repo)
+^ 404 stars (~22nd most popular elixir github repo) ~20 contributors
-* ~20 contributors
-* Me and @freshtonic

 ---
-> The only way of discovering the limits of the possible is to venture a little way past them into the impossible -- Clarke's Second Law

----
-# Typical REST API
+# REST APIs

 ![](rest-api.png)

----
-# [Fit] Internal APIs
-# [Fit] tightly coupled
-# [Fit] to clients
+^ We've probably all used a RESTful API
+^ Most of us have built at least one

 ---
 # [Fit] REST is great